|

 Date: November 3, 2000

-Awardee: Veerabhadran Ramanathan, University of California, San Diego
+Lecturer: Veerabhadran Ramanathan, University of California, San Diego

-Title: A Climate: Do We Really Understand How We are Changing it?
+Title: A Climate: Do We Really Understand How We Are Changing It?

 1999 LECTURE